 And one more time: you do not need to enter the cash flows in date order.
 You have a computer.
 It and this calculator are smart enough to sort the cash flows for you once you've clicked the "Calc" button. :-)

-When you receive cash back on your investment, you can make a deposit into your checking account.
-This increases your checking account balance so all returns on your investment, including the final liquidation value of your investment, are entered as positive values.
+When you earn money back on your investment, you can make a deposit into your checking account.
+The return increases your account balance.
+Therefore, enter all investment returns, including the final liquidation value of your investment, as positive values.

-Every time you change the "Cash Flow Frequency", the dates for the cash flows will be calculated from the "Initial Investment Date".
-The "Cash Flow Frequency" has no direct impact on the calculated IRR per se.
-You use this setting to have the calculator create dates for you that most closely match your investment cash flows.
+The scheduled dates update every time you change the "Cash Flow Frequency."
+The new dates are calculated based on the "First Cash Flow Date."
+But the "Cash Flow Frequency" has no direct impact on the IRR result per se.
+The calculator only uses the "Cash Flow Frequency" setting to create dates that most closely match your investment cash flows.
 If, in general, you only make additional investments (or withdrawals) twice a year, then set "Cash Flow Frequency" to "Semiannually" for example.

-It is NOT necessary to enter your cash flows in date order.
-The calculator will sort them prior to calculating the result.
-This of course is handy if you realize that you missed entering a cash flow.
-Enter the amount in any available cell, change the date associated with the cell and it will be sorted after you click "Calc".
+You do not need to enter cash flows in date order.
+The calculator will sort them before calculating the result.
+This feature is handy, of course, if you realize that you missed entering a cash flow.
+Enter the amount in any available cell.
+Then change the date associated with that cell.
+Click "Calc" to sort.

-If you mistakenly duplicate a cash flow, just set one of the duplicates to "0".
+If you mistakenly duplicate a cash flow, simply set one of the duplicates to "0".